Part 1 – The Tanks

 The process starts with an honest evaluation of your bait requirements and your boats bait-carrying capacity.

-Many of today’s smaller “fishing boats” come factory equipped with woefully inadequate east-coast style built in wells with a propensity to extensive sloshing, leakage and poor circulation.
+Many of today’s smaller “fishing boats” come factory equipped with a woefully inadequate east-coast style built-in wells with a propensity to extensive sloshing, leakage, and poor circulation.
 I seldom get involved with trying to upgrade that type of tank, as it’s almost always an exercise in frustration.
 But what we’ve done many times with great success is just whack out the existing well and fit in something new.

 The net result of all of these projects is to provide the owners and their guests more and better bait.

 The custom stuff is a large component of our business.
 But we also have a full complement of stock tanks, both poly, and fiberglass, to solve your problems.
 Ranging from our 12-gallon “Micro Tank” up to a 250-gallon fiberglass double tank we’ve got you covered.
 For those of you with an inclination to do-it-yourself…it’s no problem at all.
 We’re happy to set you with the right parts and pieces and point you in the right direction to get started.
 Just be forewarned that without a full complement of tools and a solid understanding of basic boat work some of the installations can be very challenging!!!

 Our manufacturing process allows us to easily customize a stock sized tank into one that’s ideal for your specific needs.
 A perfect example is some of the fine-tuning we’ve done to one of our most popular models…the PE-43-S. Its stock height is 30′, which is proportional and works well for most applications.
 But since this is a popular size and shape to fit under leaning posts on center console boats there are times we need to shorten them up a couple of inches to fit.
 It’s no problem to trim the height a couple of inches before we fit in the bottom and finish the tank.